welle/JMetaData/README.md

 You can either let the JMetaData lib load its own dll or use yours.

 Current version support windows 32/64 bits and mac OS.
-Linux is not currently supported
+Linux is not currently supported.

 ## How to use it ##